bittoshimoto/Bit/doc/getting-started.md

 ### Creating a wallet

-To receive PEPE, you need an address that is securely derived from a private key through a series of automatic, cryptographic operations.
-The *address* can be shared with anyone to receive PEPE, but the *private key* is sensitive information that allows anyone that knows it to spend the PEPE on the associated address.
+To receive B1T, you need an address that is securely derived from a private key through a series of automatic, cryptographic operations.
+The *address* can be shared with anyone to receive B1T, but the *private key* is sensitive information that allows anyone that knows it to spend the B1T on the associated address.

 By default, the Bit Core software will automatically create an address for you and securely store the private key in the wallet file.